- Programs and Services

-Ottawa Site of 2013 MNO Annual General Meeting
+Ottawa will be the site of the 20th MNO Annual General Assembly

 Ottawa, ON (October 15) – On October 13, the Provisional Council of the Métis Nation of Ontario (PCMNO) accepted to a proposal from the MNO Ottawa Regional and High Land Waters Métis Councils that Ottawa serve as the location for the 2013 Métis Nation of Ontario (MNO) Annual General Meeting (AGA).
 The AGA is scheduled for August 24-26, 2013 and the 2013 AGA mark the 20th anniversary of the MNO, which was formed in 1993.
 It also marks the 10th anniversary of the historic R v Powley Supreme Court of Canada case that affirmed Métis harvest rights.